Team-Ferdinand/SDC-Q-A/README.md

 # SDC-Q-A

-The questions and answers api service our SDC capstone project
+The questions and answers api microservice for our SDC capstone project